SimonSungm/SimonSungm.github.io/_posts/2019-10-20-RISC-V Linux Page Table I.md

 The page table format of Sv32 is as above.
 The page size of Sv32 is 4 KiB, which is popular page size.
 Thus,  It has a 12-bit long page offset.
 With each page table entry(**PTE**) being 4 bytes, each page table contains 1024 page table entries.
 The higher 20 bits of virtual address (virtual page number) is divide into two parts, VPN[0] and VPN[1], 10 bits each to support a two-level page table.

 The 20 bits virtual page number is translated into a 22-bit physical page number via a two-level page table.
-You may wonder why physical page number is 2-bit longer than virtual page number.
-This is because the highest two bits are used by Physical Memory Protection (**PMP**).
-I will not introduce PMP here.
-And you may read the privileged ISA specification for details.
 In addition, Sv32 also supports 4 MiB megapages.

 The lower 10 bits of a page table entry encodes the ***protection bits*** of this page.
 The meaning of each bit is as follows: